bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

 sudo apt install renameutils
 ```

-By default `qmv` will use two editor columns, in my experience this consumes
+By default, `qmv` will use two editor columns, in my experience this consumes
 too much valuable real-estate for little benefit, hence, I recommend the
 following Bash alias (force `destination-only`):